-Anyone who has single glazed sash windows in their home has probably asked themselves whether they should double glaze their windows at some point.
+Anyone who has single glazed sliding sash windows in their home has probably asked themselves whether they should double glaze their windows at some point.
 But what is the answer?

 A lot of period properties will suffer from cold rooms alongside high heating bills.
-If your windows are single glazed, one option is to replace them by installing new double glazed sash windows.
+If your windows are single glazed, one option is to replace them by installing new double glazed sliding sash windows.

-Unlike single glazed windows, double glazed timber sash windows have a gap between the two panes of glass which is filled with argon or krypton.
+Unlike single glazed windows, double glazed wooden sash windows have a gap between the two panes of glass which is filled with argon or krypton.
 As these gases are a poor conductors of heat, heat loss is reduced, allowing your home to retain the warmth.

 However, if your windows are still in a good condition it may be worth looking into alternative options, rather than replacement, to help preserve the heritage of your property and reduce the cost of the work.